lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 truth is labeled as lies, misinformation or enemy propaganda.
 Those who doubt or question are accused of brainwashing, betrayal or treason.
-The more they resist the state, the more their resistance is used as "proof" that they are ultimately just an enemy of the state placing the system above any doubt or questions—an unbreakable loop.
+The more they resist the state, the more their resistance is used as "proof" that they are ultimately just an enemy of the state, placing the system above any doubt or questions—an unbreakable loop.

 Or perhaps this: the karmic mind-trap appears when a culture teaches that